joelcponte/blog/_posts/2018-04-04-spotify-app.markdown

 I few things that in mind:

-- Add lyris information.
+- Add lyrics information.
 - Make it possible to export the playlists to Spotify.
 - Playlist: retrieve songs similar to a list of songs.
-- And some other which may be secret by now.
+- And some others that should be secret by now.